Maybe Accepting Guests

 "What do we live for, if it is not to make life less difficult for each other?" - George Eliot

-When we started Couchsurfing almost ten years ago, it quickly became a lifestyle and a natural part of our life.
+When we started Couchsurfing over ten years ago, it quickly became a lifestyle and a natural part of our life.
 Back in those days we hosted around 50-60 guests.
-After that we took a longer break from CS hosting, as we had small kids, lived in a small apartment and used our hosting capacity to help asylum seekers for a while.
-Now we're back again, looking to meet interesting people and to help our kids grow into the global world.
+After that we took a long break from hosting, as we had small kids, lived in a small apartment and accommodated refugees for a while.
+Now that the covid situation starts to settle, we're back again, looking to meet interesting people and to help our kids grow into the global world.

-Both me and Mikko love to discuss, and we share an interest in politics, science, social justice, environmental questions and sustainable living.
-I have a professional interest in education and I'm fascinated to hear life stories and learn anything new.
-Mikko will easily get carried away with deep and serious discussions.
+Both me and Mikko like to discuss, and we share an interest in politics, science, social justice, environmental questions and sustainable living.
+I have a professional interest in education and I'm fascinated to hear life stories and to learn anything new.

-We enjoy meeting people, cooking, playing board games and watching movies.
-We also own a small community garden cottage where we regularly visit to relax and take care of the apple trees and berry bushes.
+We enjoy meeting people, cooking, playing board games, orienteering, hiking and watching movies.
+I'm also interested in culture and events.
+We own a small community garden cottage where we regularly visit to relax and take care of the apple trees and berry bushes.

 Our intention is to meet people with various backgrounds, beliefs, values and opinions, so you're definitely welcome to visit us and see how we live even if our profiles don't match.
 There is always a special place in our hearts for like-minded travellers, though, so if you're in town and feel like you'd belong here, send a message.